KerbalMissile/QuantaRocket/CONTRIBUTING.md

 * Use `snake_case` for variables and functions.

-* Be kind in your PR descriptions – we're all learners here!
+* Be kind in your PR descriptions, we're all learners here!

 ---